mohithlingosme/Tradebot/README.md

     cd blackboxai-finbot
     ```

-2.  **Configure Docker Compose:**
+2.  **Configure and Start Docker Services:**
     -   Navigate to the `backend` directory.
-    - Open `backend/docker-compose.yml` and review the `backend` and `db` services.
-The backend service already points to `postgresql://finbot:finbot123@db:5432/market_data` and declares an explicit dependency on the `db` container; adjust these values only if you have custom credentials.
-    - If you keep an older local copy of the file around, be sure it matches the current repository version so you don’t reintroduce deprecated Compose attributes like `version`.

-3.  **Start the services:**
+The `docker-compose.yml` file is pre-configured to run the backend and a PostgreSQL database.
-    - In the `backend` directory, run:
+    -   From the `backend` directory, run the following command to build and start the services in detached mode:
         ```bash
         docker compose up -d --build
         ```
-    This will build the images and start the backend and database containers in the background.
-If you prefer running Compose from the repository root, pass the file explicitly: `docker compose -f backend/docker-compose.yml up -d --build`.
+    -   This command will:
+        -   Build the Docker image for the backend service.
+        -   Start the `backend` and `db` containers.
+        -   The backend will be accessible at `http://localhost:8000`.

-4.  **Create a user:**
+3.  **Create a User:**
-    - The application uses a PostgreSQL database running inside a Docker container.
-To create a user, you need to run the `create_user.py` script from your host machine with the `DATABASE_URL` environment variable pointing to the database in the container.
+    -   The application requires a user to be created in the database.
-    - Open a new terminal at the root of the project and run the following command:
+    -   Open a new terminal at the root of the project and run the `create_user.py` script.
+This script connects to the database running inside the Docker container.

     **For PowerShell:**
     ```powershell